 Additionally, peering is not limited to fixed data or traditional ISPs.
 AMS-IX serves a very diverse and unique mix of Internet companies including international carriers, mobile operators, content providers, hosting and cloud companies, application providers, tv broadcasters, gaming companies and other related businesses - all unified in one community: AMS-IX.

-AMS-IX interconnects over 700 IP networks and its business traffic has a peak of over 3.5 Terabit per second, making it the largest Internet Exchange in the world.
+AMS-IX interconnects over 700 IP networks and its business traffic has a peak of close to 4 Terabit per second, making it the largest Internet Exchange in the world.
 AMS-IX additionally hosts the first mobile peering points worldwide: the Global GPRS Roaming Exchange (GRX), the Mobile Data Exchange (MDX), and the first interconnection of IPX networks (Inter-IPX).
-AMS-IX deploys three Internet Exchanges abroad - AMS-IX Hong Kong in the Asia Pacific region, AMS-IX Caribbean on Curacao and the AMS-IX East Africa Exchange Point in Mombasa, Kenya.
+AMS-IX deploys three Internet Exchanges abroad - AMS-IX Hong Kong in the Asia Pacific region and AMS-IX Caribbean on Curacao.
 AMS-IX’s subsidiary AMS-IX USA Inc. deploys AMS-IX New York, AMS-IX Bay Area and AMS-IX Chicago in the United States.